 Oceanic Puffer, Lagocephalus lagocephalus

-The Oceanic Puffer is an oceanic pelagic that are also found in estuaries from the surface to depths of 3,300 feet.
+The Oceanic Puffers are oceanic pelagic fish that are also found in estuaries from the surface to depths of 3,300 feet.
 They reach a maximum length of 61 cm (24 inches).
-They are a rare poorly studied species and there is very limited information available about their behavioral patterns.
+They are a wide ranging species found in all global tropical and subtropical waters.
+They are found in all Mexican waters of the Atlantic and the Pacific, except that they are absent from the northern portions of the Sea of Cortez.
+They are a rare poorly studied species and very limited information is available about their behavioral patterns.

 The Oceanic Puffer is an easy fish to identify due to its unique markings and cannot be confused with any other species.

 The Oceanic Puffers are not normally taken via hook and line and the majority of collections are made by trawl nets.
 The amount, if any, of tetrodotoxin contained in their bodies and the related concerns about the potential health threat to humans from eating this fish is unknown.
 Until this is well documented I do not recommend this species for human consumption.